Pebaz/fromzero-blog/blog/posts/boxels-11-years-of-learning/post.md

 I was ready for a change and decided that this would be my last "from-scratch" (as in, without a game engine) game I would do by myself.
 I set out to make a multiplayer experience with simple cuboid walls and billboard sprites.

+## The Design of Boxels
+- Defining Boxels: Pixels, Voxels, Bloxels, and Boxels
+- High-Level Game Design

+Boxels refer to a nomenclature I have developed over the years:

+* Pixels: containers for a specific color in a 2D image
+* Voxels: volumetric pixels
+* Bloxels: isometric 2.5D voxel sprites
+* Boxels: textured cubes large enough for one game entity to stand in

+The design of the game involved a client that handles player input, sound, resource loading, and graphics, and a server that would handle the gameworld simulation with physics, player -> entity tracking, and map generation.

+## Development Timeline

 I created boxels in 15 day's time working in the evenings and weekends for a total of approximately 30 hours of work on 12 separate days.

-3D audio took me almost an entire day.
-Physics took me an entire day.
-Networking took me 3 days and I rewrote it 3 times.
-I tried 2 different networking techniques to no avail: a public rendezvous server for NAT Punchthrough and using TCP and UDP together.

-Wire protocol vs message protocol.

-I rapid prototyped the project using [Kenny's](https://kenney.nl/) free assets.
-This helped make the beginning of the project more enjoyable as there was something to render on screen from day one.

----

-<abbr title="Transmission Control Protocol">TCP</abbr>

 <pre>
     <div class="mermaid">